dustinian/Adventures/ngs_valil.md

 ######Minor

-* __Defend:__ Casey can intervene in an attack on an ally, using a shield or weapon to parry the attack.
+* __Defend:__ Casey can intervene in an attack on an ally, using a shield or weapon to parry the attack (in an opposed _Physicality_ check against an ally, Casey may make the _Physicality_ roll on the ally's behalf.
 * __Pacify:__ Defuse a difficult situation without resorting to violence.
 Shame the guilty; calm the righteous; restore the wronged.
-* __:__
+* __Armored:__ Casey usually wears armor.
+When wearing armor, the damage instances that Casey takes from opposed _Physicality_ rolls are reduced by one.

 #####Goals

-* __Resuscitate:__ Dead citizens cannot serve the greater good.
+* __Resuscitate:__ Dead citizens cannot serve the greater good, whenever possible
-* __Rehabilitate:__ Casey is no saint, and thus believes the evil and selfish can be rehabilitated.
+* __Rehabilitate:__ Casey believes that no evil is absolute, and that many can be rehabilitated.
 Thus Casey kills only when directly defending innocent life.

 #####Flaws